lieszkol/november-gallery/README.md

  - [X] Test embedding & linking video
  - [X] Get the demo page up and running
+ - [ ] Gallery of videos uploaded to the site
  - [ ] Add example for "dynamic" gallery via path variables
  - [ ] Add link to default component templates
  - [ ] Ability to add to pages (not just CMS)